jacoborous/nytimes-web2pdf/https/www.nytimes3xbfgragh.onion/2020/07/29/health/coronavirus-future-america.html.html.md

 <div class="css-53u6y8">

-As of Tuesday, new infections were still rising in 28 states, according to a database maintained by The Times.
+As of Wednesday, new infections were rising in 33 states, and in Puerto Rico and the District of Columbia, according to a database maintained by The Times.

 Weeks ago, experts like Dr. Anthony S. Fauci, the director of the National Institute for Allergy and Infectious Diseases, [were